How does this company make money?

 What external forces can significantly affect this company?

-Brazilian real and Argentine peso devaluation affects South American facility economics relative to U.S. operations.
-African swine fever outbreaks close export markets and disrupt pork trade flows.
-U.S.-China trade tensions impose tariffs on beef and pork exports.
+Devaluation of the Brazilian real or Argentine peso reduces the profitability of South American plants relative to U.S. operations, squeezing margins without any change in physical output.
+African swine fever outbreaks can close export markets and scramble pork trade flows across entire regions.
+U.S.-China trade tensions have imposed tariffs on beef and pork exports, directly cutting the price the company can receive in one of the world's largest protein import markets.

 Where is this company structurally vulnerable?